ppy/osu-wiki/news/2026/2026-02-12-the-nat-gazette-feb-2026.md

 ![](/wiki/shared/news/2026-02-12-the-nat-gazette-feb-2026/banner.jpg)

-Ever since the [state of Ranked survey results](https://osu.ppy.sh/home/news/2025-09-24-the-state-of-ranked-survey-results) dropped, the team has been hard at work discussing, reworking, and slowly implementing changes based on the community's feedback.
+Ever since the [state of Ranked survey results](https://osu.ppy.sh/home/news/2025-09-24-the-state-of-ranked-survey-results) were published, the team has been hard at work discussing, reworking, and slowly implementing changes based on the community's feedback.
 To that effect, we'd like to thank everyone who took the time to share their thoughts and opinions on the survey.

 While there's a lot that still needs to be worked on, we want to take the moment to tackle arguably two of the most contested topics surrounding the Ranked section altogether: how the osu!
 NAT approaches evaluations and how [vetoes](/wiki/People/Beatmap_Nominators/Beatmap_Veto) are performed.